techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-queues-app.md

 The Queues app is a Teams-native solution designed to empower organizations to manage customer engagements efficiently, unlocking a set of advanced call functionalities for Teams Phone Call queues and Auto attendants, such as:

 - **Call queue management**: Admins can now delegate authorized users, also known as leads or supervisors, to manage and configure Call queues and Auto attendants directly from the Teams client.
-Authorized users can configure Call queues and Auto attendants from Call settings and they can opt agents into and out of the queue from Queues app.
+Authorized users can configure Call queues and Auto attendants from Call settings, and they can opt agents into and out of the queue from Queues app.
 For more information, see [Configure Queues app](#configure-users-for-queues-app).

 - **Real-time metrics**: The number of waiting calls, average wait time, longest call waiting time metrics, and more are included in real-time metrics within the Queues app.
 The analytics report shows activity made in the queue from 12:00 AM local time of the signed in user.
 For more information on real-time reports, see [Auto attendant and Call queue real-time reports](aa-cq-real-time-reports.md).